Sceliphron caementarium: Description

 Sceliphron caementarium can reach a length of 24–28 mm.
-Their petiole is generally black and is about half the length of the entire abdomen, however the population in the desert southwest often has a yellow petiole.
-The thorax shows various yellow markings, while the abdomen is normally black, with yellow propodeum (typical of females).
-The eyes are black, the antennae are black, and the legs are yellow with black trochanters and femurs.
-Within the United States, it is the only species with yellow-marked legs.
+Their petiole is generally black and is about half the length of the entire abdomen, however the population in the desert southwest often has a yellow petiole. > The thorax shows various yellow markings, while the abdomen is normally black, with yellow propodeum (typical of females).
+The eyes are black, the antennae are black with yellow scapes, and the legs are yellow with black trochanters and femurs.
+Within the United States, it is the only species in its genus with yellow-marked legs.
 The wings are a tawny color.